zafrullakhan001/BrowserLauncherPro2/Browser_Launcher_Pro_LinkedIn_Article.md

 ## Get Started Today

-Ready to revolutionize your browser management workflow?
-Visit the Chrome Web Store to install Browser Launcher Pro and start your 60-day free trial.
+Ready to streamline your browser management workflow?
+Install manually by loading the extension unpacked (Developer mode) and start your 60-day trial.
+For step-by-step instructions, see the project's README.
 Experience the difference that professional-grade browser management can make in your development process.

 ---